 To obtain the spatial resolution, 1000 waveforms per laser hit position are recorded, resulting in 1000 reconstructed positions per laser hit position.
-The difference between the reconstructed positions and the laser hit positions of all hits in the gap is plotted as one histogram.
-The sigma of the fit corresponds to the spatial resolution of the gap. \figurename~\ref{resl5} displays the histogram of the differences between the reconstructed and true positions for hits with the amount of injected charge of 8 MIPs.
-The spatial resolutions of gap 1, gap 2, and gap 3 are determined to be 23.2 $\mu m$, 20.8 $\mu m$, and 18.1 $\mu m$, respectively.
+The difference between the reconstructed and laser hit positions of all hits in the gap is plotted as one histogram.
+The sigma of the fit corresponds to the spatial resolution of the gap. \figurename~\ref{resl5}(b) shows the histogram of the differences between the reconstructed and true positions.
+The spatial resolutions of gap 1, gap 2, and gap 3 are determined to be 12.8 $\mu m$, 10.9 $\mu m$, and 8.3 $\mu m$, respectively.